 Sets in Python are unordered collections that only contain unique elements.
 The set itself is not hashable, but it must contain hashable elements.

-When it comes to adding multiple elements, you cannot use a set.add() method directly because it will add one element at a time.
-However, you can use the for loop with the set.add() method, but that’s not an efficient approach.
+When adding multiple elements, you cannot use a set.add() method directly because it will add one element at a time.
+However, you can use it with a for loop, but that’s not an efficient approach.

 Here are three main ways: